ONLINE COURSE

 Frequently Asked Questions

-To the very best of our ability, yes.
-All Ancestral Medicine offerings seek to embody an anti-racist, feminist, LGBTQ-celebrating, decolonizing and Earth-honoring ethic.
-They are also class-aware and internationally conscious.
-We offer a heartfelt, non-dogmatic approach that seeks to honor each participant’s unique life experiences and ancestral storylines.
-Resources included with each lesson favor ancestrally and geographically diverse voices, and the online Community Forum includes BIPOC and LGBTQ-only discussion spaces.
+Ancestral Medicine offerings are rooted in feminist, decolonizing, anti-racist, LGBTQI-friendly, class-aware, international, Earth-honoring ethics and a heart-aware and non-dogmatic spirit that seeks to honor each participant’s unique life experiences and ancestral storylines.
+Resources included with each lesson favor ancestrally and geographically diverse voices both within and outside the field of psychology, and the online Community Forum includes BIPOC and LGBTQ-only discussion spaces.

 If you have general questions about our organization, offerings, or values, you may enjoy our Frequently Asked Questions page.
 If there’s something else, we’d be happy to help!
 Reach out to info@ancestralmedicine.org and someone from our team will be in touch, usually within 1-2 business days.